RomainTrm/YourCodeAsACrimeSceneExercices/Readme.md

 - The reverse one: how to structure organization to match a specific architecture?

 To analyze _temporal coupling_ over organizational boundaries, we need to consider commits on the same day as part of a logical change set.
-To do so: `maat -l hib_evo.log -c -git -a coupling --temporal-period 1`
+To do so: `maat -l hib_evo.log -c git -a coupling --temporal-period 1`
 With this analysis, we measure the probability of coupled modules to change within the same day.

 Next step is to identify main developers of coupled modules.
 We can then compare it to the formal organization and reason about communication.